aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/prn-to-xls/_index.md

 ---
 title: Java PRN to XLS - PRN to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-PRN to XLS in Java.
-Java Convert PRN to XLS saveformat.
-Java PRN to XLS format.
-Save PRN to XLS Java.
+Convert PRN to XLS quickly and easily with Aspose.Cells.
+Java PRN to XLS.
+Java Save PRN to XLS.
+Save PRN as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., PRN to XLS in Java., Java PRN to XLS saveformat., PRN to XLS Java., Java Convert PRN to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert PRN to XLS in Java., Save PRN to XLS using Java., Java PRN to XLS saveformat., PRN to XLS Converter., Java Save PRN as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}